Fresheyeball/Shpadoinkle/core/README.md

 ```

 What if we want to access some record of capabilities?
 Or update some
 concurrent memory thing?
-Let's say we have an enterprise grade Monad,
+Let's say we have an enterprise grade Monad:

 ```haskell
 newtype App a = App { runApp :: RIO (TVar Metrics) a }